yadrychnikovNicolay/bc_python_flask_form/README.md

 ### Identification Phase

-Next we need to identify what back-end is running (The Identification phase), for this we can decompose the polyglot statement and start injecting server language specific payloads.
+Next we need to identify what back-end is running, for this we can decompose the polyglot statement and start injecting specific server language payloads.

 ![](presentation_img/0_pJf0zn5ChHY9X8sF-1-png-1.png)

-After you've identified the backend running on the target, you can start documenting yourself on the possible sandbox-escaping mechanisms.
+After you've identified the backend running on the target, you can start documenting yourself on the possible sandbox-escaping mechanisms and enter the exploitation phase.

 ### Exploitation Phase
 Since the project is in Jinja2, we will take it as an example.